-on ISO/IRAS/SCUBA observations.
+AKARI-SDSS and AKARI-2dFGRS samples we use the six AKARI bands with their associated uncertainties adopted from the AKARI catalogs; if the flux uncertainty is not given we adopt 25% of the measured flux as the uncertainty.
+We use the FIR SED templates of Dale & Helou (2002) as the input library.
+Dale & Helou (2002) provide 64 SED templates generated semiempirically to represent the IR SEDs of star forming galaxies.
+Compared to other SED models, such as the models of Chary & Elbaz (2001), these templates include FIR improvements based on ISO/IRAS/SCUBA observations.
 However, they do not include more sophisticated dust emission modeling as provided by Siebenmorgen & Krügel (2007).
 Since our main focus is to measure $L{IR}$ we avoid more sophisticated models and prefer the templates of Dale & Helou (2002) for the SED fitting.
 We fix the redshift of each galaxy and fit the FIR region of the SED with the AKARI broadband photometry.
 In the fitting procedure k-corrections are applied to AKARI fluxes.
 In order to obtain the k-correction our model flux is computed integrating redshifted SED model flux through AKARI's filter response function.
-The best-fit dust templates of Dale & Helou (2002) are shown in Figure 4.1 (left column) for representative cases.
+The best-fit dust templates of Dale & Helou (2002) are shown in Figures 4.1, 4.2, 4.3 and 4.4 (left column) for representative cases.
 The AKARI/FIS name is given in the top left corner.
 The best-fit templates are shown as solid magenta line.
 The black filled circles are the optical (shown only for illustration purposes) and AKARI photometric fluxes; the x-axis error bars represent the wavelength range of each photometric band.

 As a result of the SED fitting we obtain the total infrared luminosity integrated between $8\mu$ m $-1000\mu$ m, $L{8-1000}$ with the maximum and minimum possible $L{8-1000}$ value based on the flux errors.
-These are used to determine the upper and lower uncertainties of $L{8-1000}$ .
+These are used to determine the the upper and lower uncertainties of $L{8-1000}$ .